pranubaita/ultimate-tag/README.md

 # A scrolling platformer
 ### Current bugs:
 * Goofy ah hitbox for the player
   * Probably because of the scaling while importing the image

+**You can change the level.csv file and it will change the level in the game**